nnthanh101/Machine-Learning/docs/docs/data-science/roadmap/ml-model/index.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# ML Model Development
+# ML Model Development using CRISP-DM methodology

 ## 1. Model Selection

 ## 2. Model Evaluation

 You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.